 Kaffa (Kefa) is a province on the southwestern side of Ethiopia; its capital city was Bonga.
 It was named after the former Kingdom of Kaffa.
 The etymology of Kaffa is thought to be from the Arabic word qahwah meaning “a drink from berries”.
 The English word coffee is derived from the same root.

-The catchment area for Ethiopian Mocha Djimmah is the largest in Ethiopia.
+The catchment area for Ethiopian Mocha Djimmah (Limu) is the largest in Ethiopia.
 These coffees are well known for their body and acidity.
-Djimmah is grown in the Illubabor and Kaffa regions of Ethiopia at elevations from 4,400 to 6,000 feet above sea level within the biggest catchment area in Ethiopia, an area that produces and exports about 60,000 tons of coffee each year.
-Djimmah is also called Jimma Coffee.
-A unique coffee thought to be the variety closest in flavour to the original wild plant.
-This is an ideal climate and the plants are well protected by the larger forest trees which provide shade from the midday sun and preserve the moisture in the soil.
+Limu coffee is grown in the Illubabor and Kaffa regions of Ethiopia at elevations ranging from 3,600 to 6,200 feet in the southwest/southcentral Ethiopia producing medium-sized coffee beans with a distinctive roundish shape and green colour, an area that produces and exports about 60,000 tons of coffee each year.
+Limu is a market name.

 The beans are either washed or naturally processed.
 The processing method used has a huge impact on the final taste of the coffee.